Mutual information of spin systems from autoregressive neural networks: Neural network architectures

 In this work, we use two algorithms employing autoregressive neural networks: Variational Autoregressive Networks (VAN) \cite{2019PhRvL.122h0602W} and their modification called Hierarchical Autoregressive Networks (HAN) \cite{Bialas:2022qbs}.
 Both architectures provide access to the conditional probabilities Eq.~\eqref{eq:factorisation}.
 The training of the neural networks consists in generating $N_{batch}$ spin configurations $\{\v s_1 \ldots \v s_{N_{batch}} \}$ from the probability distribution $q_{\theta}$ currently encoded in the neural weights and calculating the variational estimate of the free energy:

-which, up to an additive constant, corresponds to the backward Kullback-Leilbler divergence between $q_{\theta}$ and $p$.
-With this loss function, the weights $\theta$ are updated according to the gradient backpropagation algorithm.
-We use the Adam optimizer during training.
+which, up to an additive constant, corresponds to the backward Kullback-Leibler divergence between $q_{\theta}$ and $p$.
+With this loss function, the weights $\theta$ are updated according to the gradient backpropagation algorithm with ADAM optimizer \cite{ADAM}.

+We use dense (fully connected) neural networks with two layers.
+The autoregressive property is enforced by multiplying half of the weights by 0.
+The neural network for the VAN approach is constructed as: